 #13: High Bun

 Brush hair back into a high ponytail and then twist it around the top of your head.
 Secure with a hair elastic and bobby pins.
-Add a bow to the front side of the bun to further conceal dirty hair and make it a bit fancier.
+Add a bow to the front side of the bun to further conceal dirty hair — hide oily strands and make the style a bit fancier.
+Get the full tutorial.

 #14: High Braid